 Fake a Ticket

 I don’t recommend it, but I’ll mention it: I know travellers who fake tickets by editing the flight information from a past reservation and printing it out.
 If you do it well enough and use a legitimate flight number and date, nine times out of 10 you’ll be fine.
-However an immigration agent on a mission can look up your confirmation number and flight if they want to give you a hard time.
+However an immigration or check-in agent on a mission can look up your confirmation number and flight if they want to give you a hard time.
 User, beware: if you’re caught out in a lie, there’s no telling what can happen.

 Do you have any horror stories about providing proof of onward travel?
 Any creative strategies not mentioned here?
 Please share!Dear Nora, proof of onward travel